Domiii/TrajectoryOptimization/README.md

 ## Test Case #2: Jumping Spring

 In this second example, I used a motor that controlled the contraction of a jumping spring (the contraction of the spring being the actuator).
-This is much more complex, since our constraints have non-trivial gradients.
-Those constraint gradients are a huge matrix where each column needs to map correctly to the other inputs.
+This is much more complex, since 1) this is a hybrid system, 2) the state space also has to account for velocity and non-penetrable barriers and 3) our constraints have non-trivial gradients.
+Those constraint gradients are a huge matrix where each column needs to map correctly to the other inputs and outputs, making it rather tedious to compute.

 I remember, the results looked pretty good, but had a few bugs.

 [Here is the final Matlab script](https://github.com/Domiii/TrajectoryOptimization/blob/master/matl/num%20opt%20proj/test2/test2run.m).
 As you can see it is just a hell of a lot of numbers.
 I did not write those myself, instead I used a C# program to write this script.